LaurentMazare/tch-rs/examples/jit-quantized/README.md

-# Loading and Running a Quantized Pytorch Model in Rust
+# Loading and Running a Quantized PyTorch Model in Rust

 This builds upon the [main JIT tutorial](https://github.com/LaurentMazare/tch-rs/blob/master/examples/jit/README.md) to load and run quantized PyTorch models.